 intracranial hemorrhage (ICH).

-3. Protocol treatment must begin within 12 hours after stroke symptom onset and is
+3. Randomization must be within 12 hours after stroke symptom onset and treatment is

 recommended, but not required, to begin within 3 hours after hospital arrival.
 If time